PacificBiosciences/paraphase/README.md

 ## Contact

-If you need assistance or have suggestions, please don't hesitate to reach out by email or open a GitHub issue.
+There is a need for building consensus on how to report variants in segmental duplication regions, which could be complicated due to the frequent presence of copy number changes.
+If you have suggestions or need assistance, please don't hesitate to reach out by email or open a GitHub issue.

 Xiao Chen: xchen@pacificbiosciences.com